OWASP/www-project-mobile-application-security-design-guide/README.md

 [![Creative Commons License](assets/images/CC-license.png)](https://creativecommons.org/licenses/by-sa/4.0/)

-Copyright © 2023 LAC Co., Ltd. This work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).
+This work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).
 For any reuse or distribution, you must make clear to others the license terms of this work.

 * The contents of this guide are current as of the time of writing.
 Please be aware of this if you use the sample code.
 * LAC Co., Ltd. and the authors are not responsible for any consequences resulting from the use of this guide.
 Please use at your own risk.